Policy Number: 114

 The Exclusion Check Guidelines detail the consequences and procedures if an individual or entity is confirmed as being excluded, debarred, or designated.

-C. Eligibility for Employment, Placement or Business
+C. Reinstatement of Eligibility for Employment, Placement or Business

-Upon being removed from an exclusion list, an individual whose offer of employment or offer of placement in a residency program was rescinded or an employee terminated as a result of being excluded is considered eligible to apply for employment or enrollment in a residency program with the university.
+Upon being removed from an exclusion list, an individual whose offer of employment or offer of placement in a residency program was rescinded or an employee who was terminated as a result of being excluded is considered eligible to apply for employment or enrollment in a residency program with the university.

 D. Reporting of Exclusion or Debarment